-04/11/2014 Newcastle Homes (NC) purchases the 2100 E. 14th property (for \$170,000 per warranty deed #2014052295 field with Travis County Clerk) and evicts tennants within several months.
-05/29/2014 Chestnut NPCT voted to oppose the total demolition of the existing home at the Historic Land Commission (HLC) hearing.
+Date RPER REFERENCE 04/11/2014 0,000 per warranty deed #2014052295 field with Travis 05/29/2014 Chestnut NPCT voted to oppose the total demolition of the existing home at the Historic Land Commission (HLC) hearing.
 07/17/2014 Chestnut NPCT, after many weeks and much negotiations/discussions with NC, submits letter of support of the variance to increase the allowable 850 sq ft secondary living unit with the following conditions: - Preservation of both street facades, in terms of materials, details and scale - Details and materials carried through to the new construction, including any additions.
-Especially the tear drop siding that is Attachment 1_Original CNPCT Support Letter July_2014.pdf The existing structure to remain one story.
-The existing structure to remain one story.
-We will not support any future variances for the site in terms of site development, i.e. an increase to the FAR or Impervious Cover.
-Preservation of the persimmon trees in the front of the house.
-We would like the front facade of the rear structure to face Alamo so as to create a feeling on the site of two separate structures since the rear house could potentially be as large as the front house.
-09/03/2014 Steve Sadowsky, Historic Preservation Officer, submits letter of support of the variance stating his understanding that "Newcastle Homes has agreed to preserve the house and to develop the lot behind the house rather than demolish or relocate the historic house."
-He goes on to state, in the same letter, "Developing the lot with a secondary structure will enable Newcastle Homes to fund the restoration of the existing ca. 1906 house and help preserve the historic and architectural character of the neighborhood.
+Especially the tear drop siding that is July_2014.pdf so indicative of our neighborhood - The existing structure to remain one story We will not support any future variances for the site in terms of site development, i.e. an increase to the FAR or Impervious Cover Preservation of the persimmon trees in the front of the house We would like the front facade of the rear structure to face Alamo so as to create a feeling on the site of two separate structures since the rear house could potentially be as large as the front house.
+Attachment 1_Original CNPCT Support Letter Nuly_2014.pdf 09/03/2014 Steve Sadowsky, Historic Preservation Officer, submits letter of support of the variance stating his understanding that "Newcastle Homes has agreed to preserve the house and to develop the lot behind the house rather than demolish or relocate 2_HPO_letter the historic house."
+He goes on to state, in the same letter, "Developing the lot with a secondary structure will enable upport_2014 Newcastle Homes to fund the restoration of the existing ca. 1906 house and help preserve the historic and architectural character of the neighborhood.
 Attachment 2_HPO_letter_of_s upport_2014.pdf 09/08/2014 Board of Adjustment grants variance for 1,500 sq foot secondary dwelling unit with conditions to maintain .4 FAR on lot AND obtain historical zoning.
-(Case C15-2014-0108) 09/22/2014 HLC approves Newcastle's application for a Certificate of Appropriateness, where included in the proposal was the preservation A and rehabilitation of the existing house and explicity stated that "The applicant is not seeking historic zoning for this property."
+(Case C15-2014-0108) 09/22/2014 HLC approves Newcastle's application for a Certificate of Appropriateness, where included in the proposal was the preservation Attachment and rehabilitation of the existing house and explicity stated that "The applicant is not seeking historic zoning for this of_Appropri property."
 Attachment 3.HLC_Certificate of_Appropriateness .pdf 10/22/2014 Newcastle submits an express application for an exploratory permit to remove interior walls to determine framing, foundation, condition/repair needs.
 02/02/2015 Newcastle submits a combined Residential Permit Application for a new construction of a 1,500 sq ft secondary living unit per BOA approved variance, and a partial demolition and remodel/addition of the existing home.
-(2015-011895 PR - Residential Permit Application) 05/12/2015 Residential Permit Application is approved.
-7
+(2015-011895 PR - Residential Permit Application) ļ 05/12/2015 Residential Permit Application is approved.
+4/18